satvikaalur/fa25-cs411-team019-Team019/doc/ProjectProposal.md

 happen as more customer feedback is sent, so email lists are becoming more specific for specific audiences instead of still staying broad.
 Imagine this as a growing network where the more information the company is being fed, the more specific their emails become for their audience, helping increase individual customer interaction and satisfaction.
+Once an email list is created, it is automatically saved for reuse, but the user will have an option to delete an email if they would not like to keep it.

 ---